spyderkam/CR3BP/README.md

 \end{align}

 ## Lagrange Points
-Since I am trying to solve for the stationary configurations, the velocity and acceleration are assumed to be zero.\footnote{The velocity of $m_3$ is not necessarily zero.} This simplifies equations \eqref{av1} and \eqref{av2} to the following,
+Since I am trying to solve for the stationary configurations, the velocity and acceleration are assumed to be zero.
+This simplifies equations \eqref{av1} and \eqref{av2} to the following,
 \begin{align}
     &x = \frac{\mu(x-1+\mu)}{r_2^3}+ \frac{(1-\mu)(x+\mu)}{r_1^3} \label{l123}\\\\\\
         %%%%%%%%%%%%